Considerations for Managing and Monitoring Your Immuno-Oncology Clinical Trial

 Identifying and working with sites that are highly specialized within immuno-therapies is critical to study success.
 At PharPoint, our detailed feasibility process ensures the sites selected for your studies are able to perform these tasks.

 Understanding nuances within immuno-oncology clinical trials: allogeneic vs. autologous therapies

 Generally speaking, as it relates to oncology, allogeneic transplants have been used predominately in the treatment of leukemias and myelodysplastic syndromes.
 Autologous transplants are used more often in solid tumors, lymphoma, and myeloma.

 If a CRO is selecting sites for an immuno-oncology clinical trial, it’s important that both the CRO team and sites selected have an understanding of the different obstacles encountered when managing and monitoring allogeneic vs. autologous therapies.

-Autologous therapies typically have highly complicated logistical challenges to face, and require a CRO that’s up to the challenge and capable of mitigating risk and avoiding delays.
-As a CRO with I-O experience, PharPoint understands the lead time involved in developing autologous therapies, and has experience managing this at the subject, site, and tissue culturing level.
+Autologous therapies: Autologous therapies typically have highly complicated logistical challenges to face, and require a CRO that’s up to the challenge and capable of mitigating risk and avoiding delays.
+Organizations with the right experience will have a strong understanding of the lead time involved in developing autologous therapies.
+They’ll have experience managing this at the subject, site, and tissue culturing level.

 Allogeneic therapies: Allogeneic therapies, on the other hand, typically have a smaller logistical burden for CROs to manage.
 However, as these therapies have an increased complexity surrounding rejection, an understanding of the adverse events and clinical indicators that come with allogeneic therapies is critical.

 Immuno-oncology is a significant area for oncology drug discovery and development, and successful studies require a team that can provide the right experience, resources, and strategy.